aspose-cells/Aspose.Cells-API-References/english/go-cpp/ObjectType/_index.md

 ## ObjectType Enum

-Represents the type of the number.
+Represents the type of the object.

 ```go